sampsyo/cs6120/content/syllabus.md

 * I recommend (but do not require) that you put all your code online in an open-source source code repository, e.g., on GitHub.
 * Include a short README (just a paragraph is fine) describing what you did and how you know your implementation works.
 * Submit the assignment on [CMS][].
 Just submit a text file with a URL to your open-source implementation if it's available.
 If you for some reason don't want to open-source your code, you can instead upload the code itself.
+* Write a brief post in the lesson's associated GitHub Discussions thread covering the following topics (just a paragraph or so is fine):
+    * Summarize what you did.
+    * Explain how you know your implementation works---how did you test it?
+Did you use any qualitative or quantitative experiments?
+    * What was the hardest part of the task?
+How did you solve this problem?

 Do all your own work on implementation tasks.
 I have sample implementations for many of the tasks in the 6120 GitHub repository; you may not use this code.